 Emile Esquire has more than three and half years' experience in the administration and evaluation of Section 24G Rectification Applications at the Department of Environmental Affairs and Development Planning ("DEA&DP").
-Part of his duties included the drafting of fine notifications; drafting Environmental Authorisations ("EAs"); and conducting compliance with the conditions of the EAs issued.
+Part of his duties included reviewing S24G Environmental Impact Reports (EIRs); reviewing Environmental Management Programmes (EMPr); drafting of fine notifications; drafting Environmental Authorisations ("EAs"); and conducting compliance with the conditions of the EAs issued.

-Emile Esquire recently started working at EnviroAfrica CC as an Environmental Assessment Practitioner and is working on variety of projects in the Western Cape and Northern Cape.
+Emile Esquire commenced employment at EnviroAfrica CC in 2017 as an Environmental Assessment Practitioner and is working on variety of projects in the Western Cape and Northern Cape.
+Please refer to Appendix J2 of the BAR for the Curriculum Vitae of the Environmental Assessment Practitioner (EAP).

-The report was supervised by Bernard de Witt who has more than 20 years experience in environmental management and Environmental Impact Assessments ("EIAs").
+The report was supervised by Bernard de Witt who has more than 20 years' experience in environmental management and Environmental Impact Assessments ("EIAs").
 Bernard de Witt has the following the qualifications: B.Sc.
 Forestry (Stellenbosch); B.A.
 (Hons) Public Administration (Stellenbosch); National Diploma in Parks and Recreation Management; EIA Short course (UCT); ISO 14001 Auditors course (SABS)